maxtaco/tamejs/README.md

 History
 -------

-The genesis of the Tame rewriting idea dates back to 2006.
-The author (Max Krohn) was a founder of (OkCupid)[http://www.okcupid.com], which was until that time writtne in an entirely asynchronous-callback-based style with (OKWS)[http://www.okws.org] in C++.
+The Tame rewriting idea dates back to 2006.
+The author (Max Krohn) was a founder of [OkCupid](http://www.okcupid.com), which was until that time written in an entirely asynchronous-callback-based style with [OKWS](http://www.okws.org) in C++.
 This serving technology was extremely fast, and saved a lot of money on hardware purchases, but as the Web site's code grew, the code became increasingly unmanageable.
 Simple serial loops with network access, like the sequential DNS example above, required "stack-ripping" into multiple mutually recursive calls.
 As more employees began to work the code, and editted code that they didn't write, development slowed to a crawl.

 Chris Coyne, OkCupid's director of product, demanded that something be done.
 The requirements were manifold.
 The new solution had to be